laurentperrinet/Perrinet20PredictiveProcessing/Perrinet19PredictiveProcessing.md

 The model that we used for the FLE can be used with any image.
 In particular, a single flashed dot evokes an expanding then contracting isotropic activity while a moving dot may produce a soliton-like wave which may traverse an occlusion [@Khoei13].
 More generally, this model may be described as a simplification of the Navier Stokes equation of fluid dynamics using the advection term.
 As such, solutions to these equations are typically waves which are travelling on the retinotopic map.
 A particular feature of these maps is that these include an amplification term for rectilinear motions.
 As a consequence, once an object begins to be tracked, its position is predicted in the future, such that position and velocity are better estimated.
 On the contrary, a dot which is moving on an unpredictable trajectory is explained away by the system.
 This explains some of the non-linear, binary behaviors explained by this model.
 It is of particular interest at this point to understand if such a model extends to other stimuli or if we can precise its neural correlate.

-hindsight, parodiction, sort of adaption
+XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX  hindsight, parodiction, sort of adaption

 ### neural correlate of apparent motion
 When two stationary dots are flashed at close successive positions and times, observers may experience a percept of motion.
 This transforms the presentation of a discrete pattern into a continuous one.
 This visual illusion is called apparent motion and can persist over a relatively long range (superior to the characteristic size of the RF of a V1 neuron), and is called long-range Apparent Motion (lrAM).
 Similarly to the study above for the FLE, it is believed that this illusion can be explained by predictive processes.
 Due to the dynamical characteristics of lrAM, a neural implementation of this illusion may consist in the propagation of visual information through intra-cortical interactions.
 In particular, these lateral interactions may evoke waves of activity in V1 which may modulate the integration of the sensory information coming from thalamocortical connections.
 An interesting prospect is thus to record neural activity during the presentation of the lrAM stimulus.
 This allows to quantitatively assess why the superposition of two dots as in lrAM is "more" than the sum of the two dots in isolation.

 In this study, we used VSDI to record the activity of the primary visual cortex (V1) of awake macaque monkeys.
 Is there any difference between the response to the single dot and that to the two dots?
 Indeed VSD recordings allow to record the activity of populations of neurons which are approx at the scale of a cortical column.
 Also, the recorded response is rapid enough to capture the dynamics of the lrAM stimulus.
 These recordings show that as the evoked activity of the second stimulus reaches V1, a cortical suppressive wave propagates toward the retinolopic wave evoked by the first dot.
 This was put in evidence by statistically comparing the response of the brain to the response of the two dots in isolation.
 In particular, we found that the activity for the brain stimulus was more precise, suggesting that such suppressive wave could serve as predictive processing step to be read-out in upstream cortical areas.